orbeon/orbeon-forms-doc/xforms/tutorial/introduction.md

 ## What is this?

 This is the tutorial for Orbeon Forms's XForms features.
-It is aimed at programmers who want to program Orbeon Forms, as opposed to analysis who want to use [Form Builder][1].
+It is aimed at programmers who want to program Orbeon Forms, as opposed to users who want to use [Form Builder][1].

 If you have questions, issues or suggestions related to this tutorial, please send a message to the [Orbeon forum][2].